twosigma/Cook/cli/README.md

 #### Plugin based subcommands

-In addition of plugins for core subcommands, we can add new subcommands through the plugin module.
+In addition to plugins for the core subcommands, we can add new subcommands through the plugin module.

 Simply extend SubCommandPlugin and implement register, run and name.